CCGenetics/guidelines-genetic-diversity-indicators/docs/3_Howto_guides_examples/Howto_guides_examples.md

 # How to - guides
 {: .no_toc }

-The following guides explain with examples how to perform the most common task when assessing the indicators.
+The following guides provide examples to help you understand how to perform the most common tasks involved in assessing the genetic diversity indicators.